LAJaldon/Marvel-Assemble-Team/README.md

 # Marvel-Assemble-Team
 Application developed using JavaScript with Node, Express, HTML (using Pug templating Engine), CSS, and jQuery.
-This application uses the Marvel Comics API to allow the user to create a best 5-aside Marvel soccer team.
-Future improvement is to allow users to share their created dream team on social media.
+This application uses the Marvel Comics API to allow the user to create a best 5-aside Marvel team.
+Future improvement is to allow users to share their created dream team on social media, and to search for more heroes.

 To setup application:
 ## npm install